schell/mogwai/README.md

 ## ok - where do i start?
 First you'll need new(ish) version of the rust toolchain.
-For that you can visit https://rustup.rs/ and follow the instructions.
+For that you can visit https://rustup.rs/ and follow the installation instructions.

 Then you'll need [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).

 For starting a new mogwai project we'll use the wonderful `cargo-generate`, which can be installed using `cargo install cargo-generate`.

+After that installs run

 TODO: Create a cargo-generate template and explain using it here.